Helena, Wisconsin: Today

 Remnants of Helena's second iteration are visible today in Tower Hill State Park, including a reconstruction of the shot tower.
 The Old Helena Cemetery is across the road.

-Notable residents
+Notable person

 Owen King was a Helena lumber dealer who served as a member of the Wisconsin State Assembly in the 1870s, first as a Reform Party member, then as a Greenbacker.